-The NSW Department of Planning - Division of Resources and Energy is the lead authority for mining and petroleum activities, including mineral exploration and mine site rehabilitation.
+The NSW Department of Planning and Environment - Division of Resources and Geoscience, Geological Survey of New South Wales (GSNSW) is the lead authority for mining and petroleum activities, including mineral exploration and mine site rehabilitation.
 NPWS and the department work together to ensure that exploration and production proposals in state conservation areas comply with all statutory requirements, including any necessary environmental impact assessments and approvals.